 How can I enrich my rabbits' environment?

+Creating an enriched environment for your rabbits can help them be happy and healthy.
 To ensure rabbits get the most from enrichment, follow these guidelines:

 - Ensure all materials are non-toxic with smooth, rounded edges.